Facebook image

 A preplanned Accessible Holiday in the New Forest

-One of our guest's challenged us to plan a week's holiday in the New Forest... we honestly told them you need more than a week here, there is so much to see and do, but we thought we would start by sharing with you some of our favorite locations, and the kind of activities we think are great to enjoy.
-We know everyone is different and not all ideas will be accessible to everyone - as we all have different needs, but if we were guiding you round the forest for a few days these are the spots which we think you should include on your visit.
-Not every place has a postcode - so for our ease we are going to share the locations through a fantastic app called What3Words - you can download it on Apple and Android software and use it to navigate to the points we have highlighted.
-It is well worth having this on your phone anyway - as most emergency services can locate you with this app in case you ever have a problem.
+One of our guests challenged us to plan a week's holiday in the New Forest.
+We honestly told them you need more than a week here, as there is so much to see and do, but we thought we would start by sharing with you some of our favorite locations and the kind of activities we think are great to enjoy.
+We know everyone is different and not all ideas will be accessible to everyone, as we all have different needs.
+However, if we were guiding you around the forest for a few days, these are the spots we think you should include in your visit.
+Not every place has a postcode, so for our ease, we are going to share the locations through a fantastic app called What3Words.
+You can download it on Apple and Android devices and use it to navigate to the points we have highlighted.
+It is well worth having this on your phone anyway, as most emergency services can locate you with this app in case you ever have a problem.

 A treat on Friday

-If you arrive to the cottage early and we are not ready for you, then we would recommend a visit to Rosie Lea - head round to their side entrance for their wheelchair friendly entrance and accessible loo - open till 9pm - you could enjoy a cup of tear or dinner in this country style location with views over open fields and a great sensory play area for children, other options Shallowmead Nursery - this garden centre is home to Mabel's - a fantastic independent coffee shop - if the weather is lovely they have a landscaped courtyard garden which you are welcome to enjoy, and it is a great way to start your holiday.
-They also do a great breakfast... or even Daisy Tea Garden which also has a neighbouring farm shop and is a small local indepenedent.
+f you arrive at the cottage early and we are not ready for you, we would recommend stopping off for a cup of tea at Shallowmead Nursery.
+This garden centre is home to Mabel's, a fantastic independent coffee shop.
+If the weather is lovely, they have a landscaped courtyard garden which you are welcome to enjoy, and it is a great way to start your holiday.
+They also do a great breakfast.
+Another option is Daisy Tea Garden, which also has a neighboring farm shop and is a small local independent business.
+Or, you can pop into the village of Lyndhurst, where you will find the New Forest Museum—a chance to learn more about the New Forest, and numerous coffee shops on either side of the high street—we have not yet tried them all!

 Market Day in Lymington